Introduction to HTML Favicon

 <link rel="icon" href="image path" type="image/icon type">

-In the above syntax, the image path is replaced with the actual location of the favicon.ico which may be placed in an image directory.
+In the above syntax, the image path is replaced with the actual location of the favicon.ico, which may be placed in an image directory.
 The last value type is a MIME-format file.
-And the image used here can be of any type but GIF format is declared more advanced.
+And the image used here can be of any type, but the GIF format is declared more advanced.

 How to Create HTML Favicon?

 A web designer creates its own personalized icon and makes them associated with the web page.
-It is done with two means, browsers that support favicon it is displayed in the particular browsers address bar.
+It is done with two means, browsers that support a favicon displayed in the particular browsers address bar.
 Secondly, with the tabbed document interface, it is displayed in the next link.
 Even it is selected from their own hard drive.
-Most importantly favicon must use (.ico) file format and there are few free services to convert the image.
+Most importantly, the favicon must use (.ico) file format, and there are few free services to convert the image.

 Steps to create favicon.ico.
 It’s a straight forward landing process: